-8 nutrients that often get missed in your average female multi.
+8 nutrients that often get missed in your average female supplement.

 Though there are definitely some different nutritional requirements for women and men - which we will outline below, at Equi we believe that there should be deeper considerations given to formulating supplements for women.
 When you throw into the mix our hugely impactful hormonal fluctuations, childrearing, stress, anxiety or low mood, monthly periods, modern work-out regimes as well as the fact that we don’t always tend to eat a perfect diet everyday, it’s easy to see why the average multivitamin for women might be a bit too superficial for our complex needs.